ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 }
 ```

 The configuration package requires a nested struct describing the configuration fields.
-Each field has a type and default value supplied in a struct tag.
+Each field has a _type_ and can be customized by the format string called a _[struct tag](https://www.digitalocean.com/community/tutorials/how-to-use-struct-tags-in-go)_.
+Struct tags allow us to supply a _default_ value.
 The `noprint` value in the struct tag is used to omit data from being printed.

-Next we parse the arguments, as environment variables or command line flags:
+`conf.Parse()` parses any passed environment variables or command line flags into the provided struct.
+It takes in [os.Args](https://gobyexample.com/command-line-arguments) to access command-line arguments, a namespace, and a config struct to store the values.
+If there's a `ErrHelpWanted` error we reveal usage instructions.

 ```go
 // api/cmd/api/main.go